astronomer/docs/learn/airflow-kafka.md

 import listen_to_the_stream from '!!raw-loader!../code-samples/dags/airflow-kafka/listen_to_the_stream.py';
 import walking_my_pet from '!!raw-loader!../code-samples/dags/airflow-kafka/walking_my_pet.py';

 [Apache Kafka](https://kafka.apache.org/documentation/) is an open source tool for handling event streaming.
-Combining Kafka and Airflow allows you to build powerful pipelines that integrate streaming data with batch processing.
+Combining Kafka and Apache Airflow® allows you to build powerful pipelines that integrate streaming data with batch processing.
 In this tutorial, you'll learn how to install and use the [Kafka Airflow provider](https://registry.astronomer.io/providers/apache-airflow-providers-apache-kafka/versions/latest) to interact directly with Kafka topics.

 :::warning